SamedVossberg/Studydrive_Downloader/README.md

-This tool is currently not working anymore due to studydrives changes.
+This tool is currently not working anymore due to studydrive's changes.